-From Osaka Castle it’s 15-20 minutes’ walk to Tanamachiyonchrome Station.
+From Osaka Castle it’s a 15-20 minute walk to Tanamachiyonchrome Station.

 Take the Tanimachi Line to Shitennoji, from where the temple is a five-minute walk.

-Japan’s oldest official temple, Shitennoji was founded in 593 by Prince Shotoku, who played a leading role in introducing Japan to Buddhism.
+Shitennoji is Japan’s oldest official temple.
+It was founded in 593 by Prince Shotoku, who played a leading role in introducing Japan to Buddhism.

 Like Osaka Castle, the temple buildings we see today are reconstructions dating largely from the 1960s and 1970s.
 However, these have been thoughtfully executed.

 Most of the outer temple buildings and grounds are free to enter.
 However, you will need to pay to enter the inner precinct (Chushin Garan) with its five-storied pagoda, the Gokuraku-jodo Garden and the treasure house.

 Leaving Shitennoji Temple, it’s a ten-minute walk to Tennoji Station.
 From here, take the Midosuji Line to Shinsaibashi Station.

 Take an evening walk in Minami to round off your day in Osaka.

 Minami comprises the neighbourhoods of Namba, Shinsaibashi and Amerika-Mura.
 It is best explored after dusk to experience its vibrant street life in all of its neon-lit splendour.

 Walk through the trendy enclave of Amerika-Mura with its hip shops, cafes and bars to Triangle Park.
 This is not a park in the traditional sense, but a concrete area with benches for people-watching.